Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Display annotation/README.md

 ## How it works

-1. Create a `Map` with a light gray canvas and a viewpoint near the data.
+1. Create an `AGSMap` with a light gray canvas and a viewpoint near the data.
-2. Create a `AGSFeatureLayer` from a feature service URL.
+2. Create an `AGSFeatureLayer` from a feature service URL.
 3. Create an `AGSAnnotationLayer` from a feature layer URL.
-4. Add both layers to the operational layers of the map and add it to a `MapView`.
+4. Add both layers to the operational layers of the map and add it to an `AGSMapView`.

 ## Relevant API